WinVector/wrapr/extras/bquote.md

 We just demonstrated a `bquote()`-enhanced (or `rlang`-free) version of `mutate()` in about 4 lines of code.

-There are of course some semantic differences, such as how environments are handled.
-However, in our opinion, most of the earlier solutions already have sound ways of dealing with environments and ambiguity of references, which are merely different (not fundamentally inferior). `rlang` does supply some additional services (such a vararg splicing through `!!!`, which is completely avoidable if one designs interfaces that are alternatives to dots-notation).
+There are, of course, some semantic differences, such as how environments are handled.
+However, in our opinion, most of the earlier solutions already have sound ways of dealing with environments and ambiguity of references, which are merely different (not fundamentally inferior). `rlang` does supply some additional services such as [vararg](https://en.wikipedia.org/wiki/Variadic_function) splicing through `!!!`, however as we have seen in our `order()` example `do.call()` already is an excellent tools for vararg splicing.

 Similar to `bquote()` (and unlike `strmacro()` and `let()`) `rlang` substitution will not work on left-sides of argument binding.
 For example we can not successfully write the above block as follows (with <code>=</code> instead of <code>:=</code>).